 Due to demand on resources, accessibility services and facilities at UTS Library are available only to those employed by or currently enrolled in a course of study at UTS.
 Services may also be extended to those enrolled at or employed by another Australian university on proof of accessibility requirements from their university.

 Entry to the UTS Library is through a gate system.
 You will need your UTS ID card to swipe in through the gates.
-There is separate gate for those with less mobility.
-To use this gate, you will need to obtain a proximity pass.
-For information on how to obtain a proximity pass, please contact security staff on +61 2 9514 3399.

 The Library gates are on level 7 and there is internal lift access between level 7, 8 and 9.
 The Reading Room has gates on Level 5.
-To access level 6 of the Reading Room, please ask for an access card at the Security Desk on level 5 or level 7.

 Assistive technology rooms